 Oleksandr Balbyshev was born in 1985 in Ukraine, one of the biggest Soviet Republics.
 After graduating from The Prydniprovska State Academy of Civil Engineering and Architecture in 2012, he was working in the sphere of architecture and design.
-But he was disappointed in the chosen field.
-So in 2016 he quit to become an artist.
+But two years later, in connection with the revolutionary events in Ukraine, a serious financial crisis began.
+In 2016 Oleksandr lost his job.
+He decided to change activities and become an artist.
 Oleksandr currently lives and works in Dnipro, Ukraine.

-Male sexuality and sensuality are the most important themes in Oleksandr’s art.
-But it's a means rather than an end in itself.
-Artist wants viewer to see the realm of ideas in faces and bodies not only a realistic image of a human.
+The most important themes in Oleksandr’s art are male sexuality and sensuality.
+But it’s a means rather than an end in itself.
+Artist wants the viewer to see the realm of ideas in faces and bodies not only a realistic image of a human.
 He tries to combine in his paintings realities, as visions of worlds within worlds.
-They show us an image of ourselves, and also hint that there is more to us than we know.
+They show us an image of ourselves and also hint that there is more to us than we know.

-His paintings are in private collections in the USA, Canada, United Kingdom, Germany, Netherlands, France, Italy, Spain, Portugal, Greece, Austria, Sweden, Finland, Czech Republic, South Africa, Thailand, Australia, Mexico, and Ukraine.
+His paintings are in private collections in USA, Canada, United Kingdom, Germany, Netherlands, France, Italy, Spain, Portugal, Greece, Austria, Sweden, Finland, Czech Republic, South Africa, Thailand, Australia, and Mexico.

 The artist at work